 Travel on Points says that award stays / free night certificate stays will count, and the promotion should be applied automatically.

-Keep in mind that Hilton doesn’t make a mechanism available online for using several free night certificates in a single booking, though I believe that phone agents can do that.
+Keep in mind that Hilton doesn’t offer an online tool to apply multiple free night certificates to a single booking, though I believe phone agents can do so.
 If I had multiple free night certificates, I would probably try calling Hilton to see whether they can be used under a single booking confirmation just to make sure that you meet the 4-night stay requirement, though I suppose that even if you booked the nights separate you could probably get the hotel to combine them into one at the desk.

 If you’re flush with Hilton points and you were already considering this property, this seems like an awesome rebate.
 That said, it may not be worth the points for everyone.
 Standard rooms at this property typically cost 240,000 points per night, so a 4-night stay would cost you 960,000 points.
 If you were buying those points on sale at 0.5c per point, that’s $4800 worth of points, and you’d get the $2,510 rebate for a net cost of ~$2300.
 That’s an incredible deal compared to nightly cash rates (I just checked a random 4-night stretch in May 2026 that would be $4,400 per night or more than $17,000 for a 4-night stay at cash rates).
-And it’s a bit better yet if you’d book a 5-night stay since the 5th night would be free with Hilton Silver status or higher).
+And it’s a bit better if you book a 5-night stay, since the 5th night is free with Hilton Silver status or higher.
 But whether it is a deal for you comes down to how you feel about paying a net $2300 for four or five nights.

-I’ve seen some people gush about this property and others feel lukewarm about it (it is worth seeking out reviews before making any decisions).
-Be aware that to get to this property, you need to fly in Managua, then overnight, then take a domestic flight, a taxi, and a 2hr riverboat, but the transfers within Nicaragua are included.
+I’ve seen some people gush about this property, and others feel lukewarm about it (it is worth seeking out reviews before making any decisions).
+Be aware that to get to this property, you need to fly into Managua, then overnight, then take a domestic flight, a taxi, and a 2hr riverboat, but the transfers within Nicaragua are included.
 And you’ll find mixed reviews on all of that — One Mile at a Time called it crazy, but Derrick Dye at Travel on Points was very happy with the overall experience.
 Your mileage may vary.
-With only four total rooms, there is no doubt that it provides what looks like a very exclusive experience.
+With only four rooms, it is no doubt a very exclusive experience.
 Some will no doubt be happy with the splurge.

 And this is a creative incentive.
 I can’t think of a time when I’ve seen a hotel offer a cash rebate by wire transfer after a completed stay.
 That’s certainly different than offering an on-property credit.
 The fact that it applies to award stays is especially unique.